Leslie Caron is a living legend.

 The Parisienne Ballerina

-Even to the untrained eye, it’s obvious that Leslie Caron was an incredibly gifted dancer.
+To the trained and untrained eye alike, it’s clear that Leslie Caron was an incredibly gifted dancer.

-In her charming autobiography, [aff. link], Leslie shares the enchantment surrounding this special time in her life as one of the most promising young ballerinas of post-WWII Paris:
+In her autobiography, [aff. link], Leslie shares the enchantment surrounding this time in her life as one of the most promising young ballerinas of post-WWII Paris:

 “It was the Renaissance of Paris.
 It was September 1947, I was sixteen years old, and I felt on top of the world!”